charinev/opnc/processes/docs/components/06_webhook-service.md

 ## Validating payloads

-Operator can optionally sign the webhook events it sends to your endpoints by including a signature in each event’s `X-Operator-Signature` header.
+Operator can optionally sign the webhook events it sends to the partner's endpoints by including a signature in each event’s `X-Operator-Signature` header.
 This allows you to verify that the events were sent by the Operator, not by a third party.

-In order to validate signature you will need `secret` of your endpoint, you can find it when you create new endpoint for the webhook or retrieve the endpoint from the `webhooks` backend.
+In order to validate signature a `secret` of the endpoint is needed, it will be created when a new endpoint for the webhook is created or by retrieving the endpoint from the `webhooks` backend.

 Operator generates signatures using a hash-based message authentication code [HMAC](https://en.wikipedia.org/wiki/HMAC) with [SHA-256](https://en.wikipedia.org/wiki/SHA-2).
-To prevent [downgrade attacks](https://en.wikipedia.org/wiki/Downgrade_attack)

-You can create a custom solution by following these steps.
+To prevent [downgrade attacks](https://en.wikipedia.org/wiki/Downgrade_attack) a custom solution is described below.

 Step 1: Prepare the `message` string
 - Get the actual JSON payload (i.e., the request body)